Ethnic clashes on Kosovo-Serb border cause EU alarm

 And Nato soldiers were "prepared to intervene if stability is jeopardised," it added.

-Serbian president Aleksandar Vučić was one of "the main responsible persons for the riots," Kosovo prime minister Albi Kurti also said, accusing his neighbour of stirring instability.
+Serbian president Aleksandar Vučić was one of "the main responsible persons for the riots," Kosovo prime minister Albin Kurti also said, accusing his neighbour of stirring instability.

 "We've never been in a more complex situation than today," Vučić said.